-Situation under control, say police after social media posts fuel rumours of violence in West Delhi
+Situation under control, say cops after social media posts fuel rumours of violence in West Delhi

 New Delhi, Mar 01: The Delhi Police on Sunday reasserted that the situation in the national capital is under control after several users on social media warned of impending violence or a riot-like situation in West Delhi.